Nadzey/SWAPI/README.md

 ```
 - **Builds the project for production, minimizing the code with MiniCssExtractPlugin and babel-loader for JavaScript transpilation.**

-### After running, open index.html from the dist folder with Life Server to view the project.
+### After buil formed, open the file dist/index.html in a browser (for example you can use Life Server extension) to operate the aplication.

 ## Contact ☎️
 - 📧 nadiakoluzaeva@gmail.com